-Alcohol-induced deaths are defined as those that can be directly attributable to alcohol use, as determined by toxicology and pathology reports (e.g. alcoholic liver cirrhosis or alcohol poisoning).
-Alcohol-related deaths include deaths directly attributable to alcohol use and deaths where alcohol was listed as an associated cause of death (e.g. a motor vehicle accident where a person recorded a high blood alcohol concentration) (ABS 2018).
+Alcohol-induced deaths are defined as those that can be directly attributable to alcohol use, as determined by toxicology and pathology reports (for example, alcoholic liver cirrhosis or alcohol poisoning).
+Alcohol-related deaths include deaths directly attributable to alcohol use and deaths where alcohol was listed as an associated cause of death (for example, a motor vehicle accident where a person recorded a high blood alcohol concentration) (ABS 2018).

-Australian Institute of Health and Welfare (AIHW) analysis of the AIHW National Mortality Database showed that in 2019 the highest age-specific rates for alcohol-induced deaths were for older people:
+Australian Institute of Health and Welfare (AIHW) analysis of the AIHW National Mortality Database showed that of the reported 1,452 alcohol-induced deaths in 2020, the highest age-specific rates for alcohol-induced deaths were for older people:

 In 2019, the highest rate of opioid-induced deaths was for people aged 45–54 years (9.7 per 100,000 population compared with 2.1 per 100,000 population for those aged under 25 years).
 However, much lower rates were recorded for people aged 65–74 years (1.9 per 100,000 population) and 75–84 years (1.5 per 100,000) (Chrzanowska et al. 2021).
 There has been a recent increase in the rate of deaths involving amphetamine for those aged 45–54 years, increasing from 0.9 deaths per 100,000 population in 2013 to 4.4 in 2019—the second highest rate across age groups in 2019 (Chrzanowska et al. 2021).